nfinkle/NumerSense/README.md

 Ruben Ascoli, Nathan Finkle, and Sophie Goldman

-This repository contains our work reproducing the NumerSense paper (Lin et al., 2020).
-We add additional code in the .ipynb notebooks located in the main directory.
+This repository contains our work reproducing the NumerSense paper (Lin et al., 2020) and completing new evaluations.
+We add additional code in the .ipynb notebooks located in the main directory and via scripts located in src.
 Our inference results and evaluated results are located in test_results and evaluated_test_results.
 GKP contains code modified from https://github.com/liujch1998/GKP.
+Finally, data contains the original NumerSense data and our modified test set.

 The original NumerSense readme is found below: